npnl/REINVENT_data/README.md

 The _data_ folder contains .mat files that correspond to the extracted .xdf files and respectively downsampling and interpolating signals to a common sample rate of 1000 Hz.
 Data was stored in individual files for each participant, during each session and per block of trials.

-The _figures_ folder contains the processed data and the Matlab and R code that created the figures and statistical comparisons shown in Marin-Pardo et al.
+The file _sensors2020data_ contains the processed data used to create the [figures and statistical comparisons](/docs/index.html) shown in Marin-Pardo et al.

 # References